India suspends bus driver for letting a monkey ‘drive’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BANGALORE: An Indian bus driver who let a monkey behind the wheel of his vehicle was suspended on Saturday after a video of the incident went viral, sparking outrage and humour.
+BANGLORE, India: An Indian bus driver who let a monkey behind the wheel of his vehicle was suspended Saturday after a video of the incident went viral, sparking outrage and humour.

 The 36-year-old driver is seen smiling and patting the langur monkey as it sits atop the wheel of the moving bus in footage shot by a passenger.

-Another local quipped that the driver was in the wrong profession.
-"Good that action is taken and he suspended, but clearly he is in wrong job.
-This man is a sensitive animal lover (see how langur trusts him) and could be an asset in wildlife related jobs," he said.
-The state transport authority said an investigation was being conducted.

-BANGALORE: An Indian bus driver who let a monkey behind the wheel of his vehicle was suspended on Saturday after a video of the incident went viral, sparking outrage and humour.
+BANGLORE, India: An Indian bus driver who let a monkey behind the wheel of his vehicle was suspended Saturday after a video of the incident went viral, sparking outrage and humour.

 The 36-year-old driver is seen smiling and patting the langur monkey as it sits atop the wheel of the moving bus in footage shot by a passenger.